 SQL Server provides several options for creating high availability for a server or database.
 The high-availability options include the following:

-Database mirroring.
-Note!
-This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
+This feature will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
-We recommend that you use Always On availability groups instead.
+We recommend that you use Always On Availability Groups instead.

 Database mirroring is a solution to increase database availability by supporting almost instantaneous failover.
 Database mirroring can be used to maintain a single standby database, or mirror database, for a corresponding production database that is referred to as the principal database.
 For more information, see Database Mirroring (SQL Server).